Black Sabbath “Black Sabbath”

 Boulders

 Despite Roy’s legacy of music in other projects The Move, ELO and Wizzard, I consider Boulders to be his finest work.
-It has been recently reissued, available at a nice price for purchase and/or digital download.
-Roy writes to us on the sleeve of the CD and asks that we not distribute this album illegally online.
-I hope this preview track won’t be minded.
+Roy writes to us on the sleeve of the recent reissue and asks that we not distribute this album illegally online.
 Boulders is a brilliant listen and is truly worth your money.

 “Wake Up”